10 Relaxing Places to Hammock in Michigan

 Yankee Springs Recreation Area is composed of a whopping 5,200 acres of marshes, lakes, streams, and rugged terrain.
 The unique character of the landscape makes it a great location to set up a hammock, with recreational actives available year-round such as hiking, biking and winter sports.

-Lake Michigan and Lake Huron.
+The Huron-Manistee National Forest is located between the shores of Lake Michigan and Lake Huron.
 As you might assume, it’s full of places to see such as ecological features, grasslands, coastlines, dunes, oak trees, marshes and more.
 This forest offers spots to satisfy everyone’s desires when it comes to setting up their hammock.

 About the Author: Eric Breiner is the founder of Peak Camping Hammock and long-time hammocker.
 Eric is an advocate of getting more people outside enjoying all there is to do.
 When Eric is not outside in a hammock, you can often find him mountain biking, SUP boarding, trail running and enjoying the outdoors.